Aaron Stanford

-Aaron Stanford (born December 27, 1976) is an American actor best known for his roles as Pyro in X2 and X-Men: The Last Stand, and Doug in the 2006 remake of The Hills Have Eyes.
-From 2010 to 2013, he starred as Birkhoff in Nikita.
-He has also starred as James Cole on the television series 12 Monkeys, based on the 1995 film of the same name.
+Aaron Stanford (born December 27, 1976) is an American actor known for his roles as Pyro in the X-Men films X2 (2003), X-Men: The Last Stand (2006) and Deadpool & Wolverine (2024), and Doug in the remake of The Hills Have Eyes (2006).
+On television, he also starred as Birkhoff in Nikita (2010–2013) and as James Cole in 12 Monkeys (2015–2018), based on the 1995 film of the same name.

 Early life and education

 Stanford was born in Westford, Massachusetts, the son of Judith (née Dupras), an English professor, and Don Stanford, who works in publishing.
 His brother David is a musician.
 Stanford attended Westford Academy in Westford Massachusetts for high school and met his first acting teacher there.
 He initially attended SUNY Purchase, but transferred to Rutgers University Mason Gross School of Arts.
 He graduated in 2000, magna cum laude.